hawkinsw/DailyPL/formal-semantics-intro.md

 \langle Assign(Variable(x), e), \sigma \rangle
 $$

-is the configuration and means that we are about to execute an expression that will assign the value of expression _e_ to variable _x_.
+is the configuration and means that one of the conditions under which we will choose to use this rule to reason about the meaning of a program is that the program is about to execute an expression that will assign the value of expression _e_ to variable _x_.
 But what is the value of expression _e?_ The premise

 $$
 \langle e, \sigma \rangle \longrightarrow (v, \tau,\sigma')